abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Either
 ---

-The `Either` type is an interesting one.
+The $Either$ type is an interesting one.

 ![The Either type ](../06_type/either_type.svg)

-It is a type that is parametrized by two types `a` and `b`, and has two constructors/term introduction rules --- one constructor, called `Left`, that takes a value of `a`.
-And another one, called `Right` that takes a `b`.
-Here is the definition of Either:
+It is a type that is parametrized by two types $a$ and $b$, and has two constructors/term introduction rules --- one constructor, called $Left$, that takes a value of $a$.
+And another one, called $Right$ that takes a $b$.
+Here is the definition of Either (excluding the term elimination rule).

 $$
 \begin{aligned}